RiccardoMearini/UrmaDealGenie/README.md

 ## Create an AWS Account
 Amazon Web Services (AWS) has a free tier that allows several services to run free of charge.
 One of those free services is "Lambda functions".
 These are serverless functions that allow code to run in the cloud in your own AWS account, without being logged in or needing a PC running 24/7.
-1. Go to [AWS Free Tier](https://aws.amazon.com/free/) and sign up, follow instructions and secure your account with 2FA.
+1. Go to [AWS Free Tier](https://aws.amazon.com/free/) and sign up
-1. You will need a credit card, but this is to prevent fraud and bots (see [AWS Free Tier FAQs](https://aws.amazon.com/free/registration-faqs/)
+1. You will need a credit card, but this is to prevent fraud and bots (see [AWS Free Tier FAQs](https://aws.amazon.com/free/registration-faqs/) )
+1. Make sure you secure your account with 2FA

 ## Download Urma Deal Genie files
 A Lambda function runs in the cloud, but first you need to download the code package and then upload it to your AWS account.